BreakingBI/azure-docs/articles/sql-database/sql-database-automatic-scaling.md

 > Azure Automation Credentials are backed by Azure Key Vault.
 It is always recommended to securely store all credentials and access tokens.

 1. Navigate to the Azure Automation Account in the Azure Portal.
-1. Select the Credentials Tab from the left Navigation Pane.
+2. Select the Credentials Tab from the left Navigation Pane.

     ![Automation Credentials Step 1](media/sql-database-automatic-scaling/automation-credentials-1.jpg)

-1. Select the Add a Credential Option from the top Navigation Menu.
+3. Select the Add a Credential Option from the top Navigation Menu.

     ![Automation Credentials Step 2](media/sql-database-automatic-scaling/automation-credentials-2.jpg)

-1. Use the Following Values for the New Credential and Select the Create Button:
+4. Use the Following Values for the New Credential and Select the Create Button:

-* Name: The Name of the Registered App
+* **Name**: The Name of the Registered App
-* User Name: The Application (Client) ID of the Registered App
+* **User Name**: The Application (Client) ID of the Registered App
-* Password: The Client Secret of the Registered App
+* **Password**: The Client Secret of the Registered App

     ![Automation Credentials Step 2](media/sql-database-automatic-scaling/automation-credentials-3.jpg)